CaptainSapphire/Netflix-Project/README.md

 4. Import necessary libraries
 5. Make graphs and analyze your data

+## Notes for the future
+Label your x-axis with the unit of measurement in time!
+It really helps with your analysis.

+##

+## The Presentation

 ## Support me :)
 Follow me on my socials here: <br>